Aliases for HIST1H1T Gene

 GeneCards Summary for HIST1H1T Gene

-HIST1H1T (Histone Cluster 1, H1t) is a Protein Coding gene.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of DNA fragmentation factor.
-An important paralog of this gene is HIST1H1D.
+HIST1H1T (Histone Cluster 1 H1 Family Member T) is a Protein Coding gene.
+Among its related pathways are Activation of DNA fragmentation factor and Cell cycle_Chromosome condensation in prometaphase.
+An important paralog of this gene is HIST1H1E.

 UniProtKB/Swiss-Prot for HIST1H1T Gene